Leyner-Andres-Bejarano-Palacios/java_tutorial/ReadMe.md

 #### 1-2_w3resource_basic_165

 Now I am wondering if only sorting the array wouldn't do the trick, like the code for the exercise 159.

+#### 1-2_w3resource_basic_170

+This is a great example oof one of those moments where you shouls ask your interviewer if any of the number can appears several times in the sequence like iun this exersice